-8. PUBLIC SAFETY
+8. Public Safety

-- 8.1 The Licensing Authority wishes to promote high standards of public safety in relation to premises and activities within the scope of the Act. - 8.2 The Licensing Authority recognises that the Public Safety Objective is concerned with the physical safety of the customers using the relevant premises and not with Public Health, which is dealt with by other legislation. - 8.3 Where activities are organised by volunteers or a committee of a club or a society the Licensing Authority considers it good practice that the same level of Health and Safety protection is provided as if an employer/employee relationship existed, irrespective of whether there are strict legal duties applicable under Health and Safety legislation.
+- 8.1 The Licensing Authority wishes to promote high standards of public safety in relation to premises and activities within the scope of the Act. - 8.2 The Licensing Authority recognises that the Public Safety Objective is concerned with the physical safety of the customers using the relevant premises and not with Public Health, which is dealt with by other legislation.

-- 8.4 Following Relevant Representations, where the Licensing Authority considers that general health and safety duties do not adequately cover certain Licensable Activities, conditions may need to be attached to the licence to ensure public safety. - 8.5 Organisers of temporary/large scale events will be encouraged to seek advice and information from the Council's Event Safety Advisory Group prior to submitting any application.
+- 8.3 Where the Local Authority Director of Public Health submits a relevant representation the relevant Licensing Objective is likely to be Public Safety.
+This may include where a premises has undermined the objectives in respect of accidents and injury and other harms that may be caused by alcohol consumption.
+These issues may also impact on the prevention of crime and disorder objective and/or the protection of children from harm objective. - 8.4 Where activities are organised by volunteers or a committee of a club or a society the Licensing Authority considers it good practice that the same level of Health and Safety protection is provided as if an employer/employee relationship existed, irrespective of whether there are strict legal duties applicable under Health and Safety legislation. - 8.5 Following Relevant Representations, where the Licensing Authority considers that general health and safety duties do not adequately cover certain Licensable Activities, conditions may need to be attached to the licence to ensure public safety. - 8.6 Organisers of temporary/large scale events will be encouraged to seek advice and information from the Council's Event Safety Advisory Group prior to submitting any application.